 Understanding North Carolina's Income Tax System

-North Carolina operates a flat income tax system with a rate of 4.25% for 2025, making it one of the simpler state tax calculations in the United States.
-Unlike many states that use progressive tax brackets, North Carolina applies the same rate to all income levels, which simplifies tax planning and paycheck calculations for residents.
+North Carolina operates a flat income tax system, making it one of the simpler state tax calculations in the United States.
+Unlike many states that use progressive tax brackets, North Carolina applies the same rate to all income levels.
+For tax year 2025 — the return due April 15, 2026 — the rate is 4.25%.
+It drops to 3.99% for income earned in 2026 (filed in 2027).
+This simplifies tax planning and paycheck calculations for residents.

 What Makes NC's Tax System Unique